Back

 Do you have patients with complex conditions?

-How important is GDPR compliance?
+How important is data security?

-6. Frequently asked questions
+5. Frequently asked questions

 How much does dietitian software cost?

 From €0 (Excel, not recommended) to €80+/month for generic medical platforms.
-DAISY offers plans between €19 and €35/month, with a 14-day free trial and no credit card required.
+The 14-day free trial lets you evaluate the tool before any commitment.

 Can AI replace my clinical expertise?